aepryus/Cocytus/Cognizant.md

 mind that would slightly improve the form of the app, but will take two weeks to implement.
 In that case, perhaps ‘speed to develop’ may override ‘form and function’.

-One thing I'd like to point out about the previous "The Easiest
+One thing I'd like to point out about the previous "The Easiest Code to Read is the Code that is not There"

 Harping back to my point about concise code; while there are often times when these factors come into conflict with one